Monday, February 28, 2011

 Review

 Although I noticed that DESPICABLE ME had several common elements with other great animated comedies, it didn't stop this movie from having its distinct personality.
 Some of its humour is reminiscent of the Looney Tunes shorts.
 It also features rare heartfelt moments that could have come from a Pixar film.
 I praise Steve Carell's incredible voice performance as Gru.
-The hilarious scenes include when Gru attempts to break into Vector's house, the tiny toilet and Dr. Nefario showing Gru his two new inventions.
+The hilarious scenes include Gru attempting to break into Vector's house, the tiny toilet and Dr. Nefario showing Gru his two new inventions.

 DESPICABLE ME is an animated movie that's terrifically hilarious, and it came out in 2D & 3D.
 It has a heart and plenty of laughter that would amaze children and please adults.